olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 ## How do we argue?

-We already know _why_ we argue.
-We argue because we're concerned, concerned that we will have to maintain someone else's spaghetti mess, fix someone else's bugs, failure at project level, going over budget, angry customers or bosses, _not following best practices_, or concerned of just being bored at work.
+We already know _why_ we argue, or discuss.
+We do it because we're concerned, concerned that we will have to maintain someone else's spaghetti mess, fix someone else's bugs, failure at project level, going over budget, angry customers or bosses, _not following best practices_, or concerned of just being bored at work.
 We all feel and think something is at stake when we develop, and what you do today will affect me tomorrow and vice versa.
 So how do we approach this, together, as a team and community?
 Which rules do we follow when we argue about best practices?

 Maybe we use different: